tsunami416604/azure-docs.hu-hu/articles/virtual-machines/troubleshooting/troubleshoot-remote-desktop-services-issues.md

 - A TermService szolgáltatás **letiltott**.
 - A TermService szolgáltatás összeomlik, vagy a függő.
-- A TermService miatt nem indul a helytelen konfiguráció.
+- A TermService miatt nem indítja el a nem megfelelő konfiguráció.

 ## <a name="solution"></a>Megoldás